Direct observation of deterministic macroscopic entanglement

-\N To entangle the two drums, we use a single microwave pulse, that combines a BSB with respect to drum 1, and an RSB with respect to drum 2.
-Specifically, the BSB entangles the cavity with drum 1, generating correlated photon-phonon pairs.
-At the same time, the RSB swaps some of the cavity photons with phonons in drum 2.
-Therefore, some of the correlations that originated from the BSB interaction become distributed between the two drums.
-The two-drum system can be characterized by the first and second moments of the unit-less positions $X_i=(b_i^\dagger+b_i)/\sqrt{2}$ and momentums $P_i=i(b_i^\dagger-b_i)/\sqrt{2}$ for $i=1,2$.
-Our entangled state should exhibit four features: (1) The joint probability distribution of position and momentum of each individual drum should be approximately thermal.
-(2) The drum that receives a BSB interaction should have a higher temperature than the drum that receives an RSB interaction.
-(3) The positions should be correlated, and the momentums should be anti correlated.
-(4) The angle determining the squeezed and anti-squeezed joint quadratures of the two-drum system depends on the duration of the entanglement pulse.
-However, these features could be consistent with classical correlations.
-To verify that the correlations signal entanglement, we use the Simon-Duan criterion~\cite{Simon:2000fd,Duan2000}, which can be derived by applying the positive partial transpose criterion~\cite{HorodeckiRevModPhys2009} to oscillator states.
-The Simon-Duan criterion is calculated from the covariance matrix $\mathcal{C}$ of $\vec{S}=\left\{X_1,P_1,X_2,P_2\right\}$.
-Element $i,j$ of the $4\times 4$ covariance matrix is $\mathcal{C}_{ij}=\langle (S_i-\langle S_i\rangle)(S_j-\langle S_j\rangle)\rangle$ where $\langle\ldots\rangle$ denotes the expectation value.
-The smallest symplectic eigenvalue $\numech$ of the covariance matrix of the partially-transposed density matrix, quantifies the entanglement of the system~\cite{Serafini_2003,BowenBook} (see Methods Summary for explicit expressions).
-The two-drum state is entangled if $\numech< \tfrac{1}{2}$, where the zero-point fluctuations have variance $\tfrac{1}{2}$.
+\N The entangled state measured here manifests strong correlations between seemingly disparate systems.
+The two-oscillator system can be characterized by the first and second moments of the dimensionless quadratures of motion $X_j$ and $P_j$ ($j=1,2$) which satisfy the canonical commutation relations $[X_j,P_j]=i$, and are related to the underlying mechanical positions and momenta~\cite{Caves:1980}.
+After entanglement generation, the $X$-quadrature of each harmonic oscillator is drawn from a Gaussian probability distribution with a variance that is large compared to its zero-point fluctuations.
+However, when compared against each other, $X_1$ and $X_2$ are highly correlated, and similarly $P_1$ and $P_2$ are anti-correlated.
+These features, however striking, could be consistent with classical correlations.
+To verify that the correlations originate from entanglement, we use the Simon-Duan criterion~\cite{Simon2000,Duan2000,BowenBook}, calculated from the covariance matrix $\cC$ of $\vec{S}=\left(X_1,P_1,X_2,P_2\right)$.
+Element $j,k$ of the $4\times 4$ covariance matrix is $\cC_{jk}=\onehalf\langle (S_k-\langle S_k\rangle)(S_j-\langle S_j\rangle)+(S_j-\langle S_j\rangle)(S_k-\langle S_k\rangle)\rangle$ where $\langle\ldots\rangle$ denotes expectation value.
+The smallest symplectic eigenvalue $\numech$ of the partially-transposed covariance matrix, quantifies the entanglement of the system~\cite{Serafini_2003,BowenBook} (see~\cite{Kotler:2020SI} for explicit expressions).
+The two-oscillator state is entangled if $\numech< \onehalf$, where the zero-point fluctuations have variance $\onehalf$.